 In 2016, I was given the green light to revise the UON brand to create a fit-for-purpose, globally segmented campaign for international channels (to recruit international students).
 The result - under the tagline banner (written by myself), "A world class education in a uniquely beautiful location" - extended across the full range of integrated mediums and channels, in digital, print and multimedia.

 Managing my own creative and development team, alongside a contracted agency, It included posters and print advertisements, a unique international brochure, experiential (for international trade shows), video, and a segmented digital campaign involving 8 geo-targeted microsites that targeted key markets (in their own language when appropriate) and connected to a $200,000 paid online campaign across social and google.

-Financial Review wanted to enter the app market with a splash, extending their advertising strategy to include an online influencer strategy, to widen outreach and embolden the app's status through key digital media support.
+Financial Review wanted to enter the app market with a splash, extending their advertising strategy to include an online influencer media strategy, to widen outreach and embolden the app's status through key digital media support.
 Alongside writing the advertising and communications for the app, I also worked on creating this outreach through the targeting of influential bloggers and financial journalists (including personalised exclusive VIP packs and a private launch party).